nystrom/rivo/docs/design.md

 ### Credits

 Ivo was designed at the Università della Svizzera italiano in Lugano, Switzerland, and implemented by Nate Nystrom and Igor Moreno Santos.
 Ivo’s design was influenced by several programming languages.
-In particular, the type system is based on the Haskell type system with some influence from the J& research programming language, the syntax is based on Haskell with a bit of Rust, Scala, and X10 thrown in.
+In particular, the type system is based on the Haskell type system.
+Traits are influenced by Haskell's type classes and Rust's traits.
+Open definitions  and Rust with some features from the research language J&  and , the syntax is based on Haskell with a bit of Rust, Scala, and X10 thrown in.
 Traits were influenced by Haskell's type classes and Rust’s traits.
 The treatment of backward-mode functions and pattern matching were inspired by the research language JMatch.

 ### Organization